fadymedhat/MCLNN-theano/README.md

 following their location in the Samples.hdf5.
 These files can be generated as many times as the number of cross-validation operation, i.e. 10-fold cross-validation will have 30 index files generated, where every triple are: training.hdf5 containing 8-folds for training, validation.hdf5 having 1-fold for validation and testing.hdf5 with 1-fold for testing.
 Folds are shuffled across the n-fold cross-validation.
+Refer to the [index_generator](https://github.com/fadymedhat/MCLNN/tree/master/index_generator) folder for more details.

 Configuration